 By Jennifer McDougall

-Drugs and alcohol have been ruining families and relationships of all types for years.
+Drugs and alcohol have ruined families and relationships of all types for years.
 That is no secret.
 Many arguments and disagreements are fueled by intoxicated behavior.
-The end result is rarely a pretty sight to see.
+The result is rarely a pretty sight to see.
 Picking up the broken pieces from the destruction caused by carelessness is a process.
-To mend these broken relationships the following tips will help you in repairing them in the days to come.
+To mend these broken relationships, the following tips will help you in repairing them in the days to come.

 - Communicate with Honesty